How to Make Unique Gift Baskets

-Gift baskets are easy to assemble, and the final result is stunning.
-Suitable for any occasion, unique gift baskets are just the solution when you can't decide on a specific gift item, and just about everybody loves receiving a basket.
+Suitable for any occasion, unique gift baskets are just the solution when you can't decide on a specific gift item since mostly everyone loves receiving a basket.
 You can use any shape basket with or without a handle.
-The size depends on what you want to put into it.
+The size depends on what you want to put into it, so it's recommended to buy everything you wanna include in the basket before you buy the actual basket.
+This way, you will avoid stuffing everything in when there's a lack of space or there's too much space to fill.

 Choose a Theme for the Basket